wrat/innatis/README.md

 # Innatis

-This is a library of custom Rasa components that we (CarLabs) are building.
+This is a library of custom [Rasa NLU](https://github.com/RasaHQ/rasa_nlu/) components that we (CarLabs) are building.

 ## What does the name mean?